-- → Notify you of areas where pesticides will be applied and areas under an REI. - → Give you and/or your designated representative the information about the pesticides applied in or near areas where you work, if you request it. - → Be sure you are trained in pesticide safety every year and before you start your very first day of work. - → Provide you with soap, water, and disposable towels for washing. - → Make sure you get medical help right away if you think you have been poisoned at work by pesticides. - → Provide you with extra protections and information if you work in areas where entry is restricted.
-You must receive additional handler training to work as a flagger, or to mix, load, apply or otherwise handle pesticides.
+- \rightarrow Notify you of areas where pesticides will be applied and areas under an REI. - \rightarrow Give you and/or your designated representative the information about the pesticides applied in or near areas where you work, if you request it. - \rightarrow Be sure you are trained in pesticide safety every year and before you start your very first day of work. - \rightarrow Provide you with soap, water, and disposable towels for washing. - \rightarrow Make sure you get medical help right away if you think you have been poisoned at work by pesticides.